 Your personal tutor can provide help and guidance on how to improve your performance as an independent learner.
 We use the Leeds for Life system for personal tutoring.

 Various courses are available to help you improve your independent learning skills.
-These include the tutorials and workshops on the Skills@Library page.
+These include the tutorials and workshops on the Skills@Library page

 We particularly like to link assessed work with direct engagement with the wider public, so that you can share your growing expertise and enthusiasm as a Classicist with others who are interested in hearing about the subject.
 For example, students on our Aeneid and Iliad modules are offered the chance to present their work to A-level pupils in local schools.
-Students on the optional module ‘Living the Religious Experience at Rome’ have also shared their wiki narratives about taking part in Roman religious rituals with the wider public through a dedicated website.

 Your personal tutor can also help you to make good use of feedback on your assessed work.
 It is a good idea to get into the habit of taking examples of written feedback along to your personal tutor meetings.
-You can then show your tutor what sort of feedback comments you have received, and ask them to help you to understand what you need to do to improve your work in future.
+You can then show your tutor what sort of feedback comments you have received and ask them to help you to understand what you need to do to improve your work in future.

 As well as the compulsory and optional modules that make up your programme of study, you can choose something different to your main subject as a discovery module.
 Find out more about the Discovery Themes on the Broadening pages of the Leeds for Life website.

 Christiaan Cumine - Classical Civilisation single honours (alumnus), was surprised at how easy it was to study other subjects alongside his major interests through Discovery modules.